Oriented and unitary equivariant bordism of surfaces: Preliminaries

+where $\nu(M^K,M)$ denotes the normal bundle of the embedding $M^K \hookrightarrow M$.
+Since both $ \xi|_{M^K}$ and $\xi^K$ are $N_GK$-equivariant complex vector bundles over $M^K$, then the normal bundle $\nu(M^K,M)$ is naturally endowed with the structure of a $N_GK$-equivariant complex vector bundle.
+The fact that the normal bundles of the fixed points $M^K$ are endowed with complex structures plays an important role in the study of tangentially stable almost complex $G$-structures.

+Tangentially stable almost complex $G$-structures are also called $G$-equivariant unitary structures, and the equivalence classes of manifolds under the bordism relation in the realm of $G$-equivariant unitary structures is called the $G$-equivariant unitary bordism group.

-Let $G$ be a finite group and consider compact manifolds endowed with smooth actions of the group $G$ preserving either the orientation or the unitary (tangentially stable complex) structure.
-Following the notation of Stong \cite{Stong-complex}, denote by $\Omega^G_*$ either the bordism ring $\Omega^{SO,G}_*$ of $G$-equivariant oriented manifolds or the bordism ring $\Omega^{U,G}_*$ of $G$-equivariant unitary (tangentially stable complex) manifolds.
+Following the notation of Stong \cite{Stong-complex}, denote by $\Omega^G_*$ either the bordism ring $\Omega^{SO,G}_*$ of $G$-equivariant oriented manifolds or the bordism ring $\Omega^{U,G}_*$ of $G$-equivariant unitary (tangentially stable almost complex) manifolds.
 Whenever the upper script $SO$ or $U$ is not specified, it means that the construction and results apply to both homology theories.

+The explicit definitions of both unitary and oriented equivariant bordism rings can be found in \cite[section 2]{Stong-complex}, and the properties of the tangentially stable almost complex manifolds which define the unitary equivariant bordism groups, including the ones presented above, can be read in \cite[XXVIII, section 3]{May-book}, \cite[section 2]{Hanke} and \cite[section 5]{AngelGomezUribe}.